 The assessment for Street Lighting Assessment District 2018 (2018 District) is subject to an annual adjustment tied to the Consumer Price Index-U for the San Francisco Bay Area as of December of each succeeding year (the "CPI"), with a maximum annual adjustment not to exceed 3%.
-For the period beginning in December 2018 and ending in December 2019, the CPI increased by 2.45%2; therefore the assessment CPI adjustment for Fiscal Year 2021 may not exceed 2.45%.
+For the period beginning in December 2019 and ending in December 2020, the CPI increased by 2.00%3; therefore the assessment CPI adjustment for Fiscal Year 2022 may not exceed 2.00%.
 As approved by voters, the total annual adjustment may be calculated by taking the sum of the 1982-1 District assessment and the 2018 District assessment, and multiplying the sum by the allowable CPI increase.
-Calculating the adjustment in this manner allows for the inclusion of a 1982-1 District adjustment as part of the 2018 District adjustment.
-The cumulative total adjustment results in 2018 District assessment rate increases of 8 to 8.5% depending on parcel rate category.
+Calculating the adjustment in this manner allows for the inclusion of a

-1 Building Square Footage (BSF)
+2 Building Square Footage (BSF)

-2 Bureau of Labor Statistics, Data Series CUUSS49BSA0
+3 Bureau of Labor Statistics, Data Series CUUSS49BSA0